simeonqs/Coevolution_of_relative_brain_size_and_life_expectancy_in_parrots/README.md

-# Coevolution of brain size and longevity in parrots
+# Coevolution of relative brain size and life expectancy in parrots

 The R code needed to replicate results from the article:

 ```
 Smeele SQ, Conde DA, Baudisch A, Bruslund S, Iwaniuk A, Staerk H, Wright TF, Young AM, McElreath MB, Aplin L. in prep.
-Coevolution of brain size and longevity in parrots.
+Coevolution of relative brain size and life expectancy in parrots.
 ```

 ------------------------------------------------